Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Background and Related Work

-A truly decentralized SSI is built on Decentralized Ledger Technologies (DLTs), which offer transparency, encryption, and true decentralization.
+A fully decentralized SSI is built on Decentralized Ledger Technologies~(DLTs), which offer transparency, encryption, and true decentralization.
 A DLT is a system that enables simultaneous access, validation, and updating of records across a peer-to-peer network \cite{8}.
-Blockchain (BC) is one implementation of DLT, allowing participants to track changes, ensuring data reliability and reducing security audits \cite{7}.
-Using cryptographic algorithms, DLT creates an immutable, decentralized database with high security and integrity, as altering data would require attacking all network copies.
-Consensus allows peers constituting the network to reach an agreement that ensures the longest ledger is accepted, while peer-to-peer updates make the process faster and more efficient.

-BC supports the management of SSI by providing a decentralized and tamper-resistant infrastructure for storing and resolving Decentralized Identifiers (DID), and seamlessly validating Verifiable Credentials (VC) \cite{9}.
+Blockchain is one implementation of DLT, allowing participants to track changes, ensuring data reliability and reducing security audits \cite{7}.
+Blockchain architecture supports the management of SSI by providing a decentralized and tamper-resistant infrastructure for storing and resolving Decentralized Identifiers (DID), and seamlessly validating Verifiable Credentials (VC) \cite{9}.
 It enables trustworthy verification of identities and credentials without relying on a central authority, since public keys, revocation registries, and identity proofs can be anchored on-chain.
-Through consensus and cryptographic security, blockchain ensures the integrity, availability, and authenticity of identity data, allowing users to maintain full control over their digital identities.